Tornado outbreak of May 15–16, 2025: Whittle–Somerset–Mount Victory–London, Kentucky

 The tornado continued eastward and moved through the Daniel Boone National Forest, and northeast of the community of Mount Victory, the tornado intensified to low-end EF4 intensity for the first time.
-A one-story home along Poplarville Road was leveled at 170 mph.
-Several trees behind the home were extensively debarked and stubbed.
+A one-story farmhouse along Poplarville Road was leveled at 170 mph.
+Several trees behind the residence were extensively debarked and stubbed.
+One woman was killed at the farm and became the first of many fatalities attributed by the tornado.
 Elsewhere along this segment of the path swaths of trees were mowed down, debarked, and sanded into stubs, a high-tension power pole was lifted, crumpled, and thrown several hundred yards downwind, and multiple residences were destroyed.
 The tornado reached its peak width of just under a mile as it moved through the forest and into Laurel County.
 The strengthening tornado then exited the forest and began impacting large residential areas south of London, first impacting a subdivision of homes along Sara Lane at high-end EF2 intensity.
 Several trees and power poles were snapped or uprooted and multiple homes suffered moderate to severe damage to their roofs and exterior walls.

 Just before crossing I-75, the tornado became violent once again and obliterated the Sunshine Hills subdivision at EF4 intensity with winds of 170 mph.
 Many homes in this area were leveled and swept away, the Sunshine Hills Baptist Church was completely swept off its foundation, vehicles were thrown and mangled beyond recognition, and trees were heavily debarked and stubbed.
 Most of the casualties from this tornado occurred here.
 The tornado then crossed I-75 and continued eastward at EF3 intensity, causing widespread catastrophic damage in residential neighborhoods as well as the London-Corbin Airport, where several hangars as well as aircraft, including six Beechcraft T-34 Mentors and a medical helicopter, were thrown and destroyed.
 East of there, the tornado caused additional significant EF2-EF3 damage at Levi Jackson Park, the Laurel County Fairgrounds, Crooked Creek Golf Course, and other residential areas.
 The tornado then abruptly weakened significantly, causing only EF0 damage as it crossed KY 80 and KY 488 before dissipating west of Lida at 11:56 pm EDT.

-The tornado was on the ground for 90 minutes, tracked 60.02 mi, and reached a peak width of 1700 yd.
-In all, 19 people were killed, including 17 in London, one person in rural Pulaski County, and one woman in Russell County; at least 108 others were injured as reported.
+The tornado was on the ground for 89 minutes, tracked 60.08 mi, and reached a peak width of 1700 yd.
+In all, 18 people were directly killed, including 17 in London and one woman in rural Pulaski County.
+At least 108 people were reportedly injured.